 Data Breach Check Tool – Have I Been Pwned?

 Wondering if your information is really secure online?
-Use the data breach check tool to determine if your data has been exposed and, if it has, what you can do moving forward.
+Use the data breach check tool to determine if your data has been exposed and, if it has, what you can do moving forward to protect yourself.

 What is a data breach?

-A data breach, or data leak, is a security infringement in which information is taken or accessed by an unauthorized third party.
+A data breach, or data leak, is a security incident where sensitive information is taken or accessed by an unauthorized third party.
 Data breaches are seriously damaging to both companies and consumers.
-Not only are they expensive to recover from, but in some cases, the information stolen can damage lives.
-Therefore, using tools like the data breach checker is essential to staying on top of your data security.
+Recovery can be costly, and leaked personal information can lead to identity theft or fraud in some cases.
+Therefore, using tools like the data breach checker is critical for staying on top of your cybersecurity.

 Data breaches occur most often with big companies that keep sensitive user information on file.
-Even if a company has high-quality information security, hackers can crack through layers of protection to expose large amounts of information.
-Data breaches can expose names, phone numbers, email addresses, birthdays, Social Security numbers, online account logins, credit card numbers, bank account numbers, and more.
+Even with top-tier security, hackers can exploit vulnerabilities and access massive datasets.
+Stolen information can include names, email addresses, birthdates, Social Security numbers, login credentials, and financial data.

-Sometimes data breaches affect personal computers, although the term typically refers to non-personal attacks.
-Hackers use malware, viruses, and broken links to steal your information.
+While data breaches usually affect business systems, personal devices can also be targeted through malware or phishing, although the term typically refers to non-personal attacks.
 Use the free leaked data check tool above to assess if you've been the victim of a data breach.

 How does the data breach check tool work?